-To accommodate the current uncertainty, we have waived our cancellation fees on all future bookings, at least up to 7 weeks (49 days) before your travel date.
-What's more, we have reduced the deposit amount to confirm a booking, and all payments remain 100% refundable if you have to cancel due to COVID-19.
+To accommodate the current uncertainty, we have reduced the deposit amount to confirm a booking, and all payments remain 100% refundable if you have to cancel due to COVID-19.
 Most airlines and safari lodges also have very flexible cancellation and refund policies in place in case of a COVID-19 related cancellation.

 Relaxed terms and conditions

 Our temporary COVID-19 Policy outlines our more relaxed payment terms and cancellation policy.
-This will apply while Covid-19 remains a threat, and allow you to make a provisional booking now for a future safari date with minimal risk.
+This will apply while COVID-19 remains a threat, and allow you to make a provisional booking now for a future safari date with minimal risk.
 We will review this policy monthly, until it becomes clear that it is safe to proceed with normal booking procedures.